QuickRecon/DecoCLI/README.md

 ### Dive Parameters:
 G              :   Adds a Gas to the Gas list, takes the form of G\<FrN2>:\<FrO2>:\<FrHe>,
-                   air (expressed as G0.21:0.79:0) is automatically added as the zeroth element and gases can be accessed in the order they are added.
+                   air (expressed as G0.21:0.79:0) is automatically added as the zeroth element and Gases can be accessed in the order they are added.

 D              :   Add depths and times to the model, takes the form D\<Depth1>,\<Time1>:\<Depth2>,\<Time2>...
                    For example a dive that goes to 10 meters for 10 minutes then goes to 60 meters for 5 minutes